 Credibility can be added to your resume by quantifying your accomplishments.
 Professional recruiters know their personal opinion on their skill holds little water.
 They know the way to build credibility on their own resume is to use data to show results.
 Credibility can be added to your resume by quantifying your accomplishments.
 We do this by adding numbers to your resume wherever possible.

 Professional recruiters know that hiring managers want to hire candidates that progress their careers.
 One way we can show career progression is to focus on the experience that is most recent and therefore probably more relevant.
 In addition, we minimize the emphasis on older and most likely less relevant work experience.
-If we have had a 10-year career, we are going to be hired for our most recent experience rather than the title and job responsibilities we had our first few years.
-Even if we only have 3-5 years of experience, what we did 5 years ago is probably to junior to meet the qualifications for the current position.

 To demonstrate career progression, use a simple, clear format like the following: